Why Ciena Could Extend Its Gains

 The comparative growth between Ciena Corporation and Cisco favors CIEN stock, due to its much smaller scale of operation, which means it’s easier to attain higher growth rates.

-At the end of FY16, CIEN stock had an order $1.15 billion, the highest ever recorded on the books for the company, and close to half of its FY16 revenues.
+At the end of FY16, CIEN stock had an order of almost $1.2 billion, the highest ever recorded on the books for the company, and close to half of its FY16 revenues.

 Of course, the smaller size of Ciena stock also means there is a lot less flexibility, as far as a potential shock to revenues goes.
 For instance, the loss of Ciena Corporation’s major client would impact revenues much harder.